Healthy Sleep Habits

 Kelty’s Key: Insomnia

 Studies indicate that online therapy can be as effective as face-to-face therapy.
-This free program Vancouver Coastal Health program to learn how to sleep well again is based on well-researched cognitive behavioural therapy (CBT).
+This free Vancouver Coastal Health program to learn how to sleep well again is based on well-researched cognitive behavioural therapy (CBT).

 National Sleep Foundation